alanamcgovern/UN-Subnational-Estimates/README.md

 #### Step 8: Beta-Binomial Estimates

-Run BB8.R and, again, make sure to specify (1) the country, (2) the frame year being used, and (3) the survey years that used this census frame.
-This will fit U5MR and NMR models at the National, Admin-1, Admin-2 levels and draw un-benchmarked posterior estimates.
-For now, do not run the benchmarked models.
+Run BB8.R and, again, *make sure to specify the country of interest*.
+This will fit and generate estimates for U5MR and NMR models at the National, Admin-1, Admin-2 levels.
+You will fit stratified and unstratified models which only use the surveys in the most recent sample frame, as well as unstratified models which include all surveys. *For now, do not run the benchmarked models.*

 #### Step 9: Checking Beta-binomial Results

 Run Comparison_Plot.R again, this time generating a figure comparing the Beta-binomial estimates.
 This script will aggregate admin-level estimates up to the national level using the weights from Step 5 so that we can compare models before moving on to benchmarking.
-Then run Diagnostic_Plots.R to get some diagnostic plots will be helpful to assess before moving on to benchmarking
+Then run Diagnostic_Plots.R to get some diagnostic plots will be helpful to assess before moving on to benchmarking.

-#### Step 10: Benchmarking Final Estimates (not yet!)
+#### Step 10: Benchmarking Final Estimates

-Go back to the BB8.R script and now run the benchmarked models that were skipped over before.
+After determining whether we will use the stratified model or the unstratified model which uses all surveys, go back to the BB8.R script and now run the benchmarked models which correspond to the model we have chosen (strat or unstrat_allsurveys). *Make sure to run all applicable setup chunks before fitting models*

+#### Step 11: Reporting Results

+TBD